vuejs/vuepress/packages/docs/docs/config/README.md

 When `config.palette` is empty, vuepress will detect whether `.vuepress/palette.styl` exists.
 If it exists, the file will be used as palette.
 :::

-If it is an object, it needs to be an object with key as the color name and value as the HEX color value.
+If it is an object, it needs to be an object with key as the color name and value as the color value.

 ```js
 module.exports = {